10 Real Estate Email Templates To Make The Transaction Process Smoother

 Template 2: Preparing for a property inspection

-Clients who are new to the home-buying process might not have a lot of knowledge about the home inspection requirement before a deal can continue.
+Clients who are new to the home-buying process might not know they need to have a home inspection before a deal can continue.

-The agent or transaction coordinator on the buyer’s side needs to notify the client about the upcoming inspection and what they can expect.
+The agent or TC on the buyer’s side needs to notify the client about the upcoming inspection and what they can expect.
 This template is the ideal way to communicate all the details regarding the inspection.

 It also allows the buyer to ask any questions they may have ahead of the inspection to ensure it goes smoothly.